Awsyaseen76/jordanEvents/readme.md

 13/July/2018
  -[x] show the upcomming event details from the (event details day by day) for registered members on their profile.

+15/July/2018
+ -[x] use mapbox Maps as an alternative to google maps.
+ -[x] show markers on Map.
+ -[x] zoome the map to show all the available markers.